 an unauthorized person from accessing the information, or

-When you connect and interact with BCCNP’s online services (such as the My Professional Plan web app), our IT systems automatically create, collect and record some technical information about those activities.
+When you connect and interact with BCCNP’s online services (such as the My Professional Plan web application), our IT systems automatically create, collect and record some technical information about those activities.
 These activity records, also known as metadata, are a necessary and critical element in managing and maintaining the security and integrity of all modern IT systems used by organizations such as BCCNP.
 For example, an email address you use to connect and interact with our online services may be one piece of information recorded in metadata.
 This technical information allows BCCNP to, for example, keep track of which connections made it through our system firewall and identify whether a connection was allowed somewhere it was not supposed to be allowed.
 This helps us meet our obligations to protect the personal information of all of our system users, whether or not you are a BCCNP registrant.

 All information provided to BCCNP by registrants or other individuals may be stored temporarily in our system backups, for the purposes of business continuity and disaster recovery.
 Our system backups are permanently and securely deleted on a regular basis.